Rafael-Espinosa-Bramasco/ByteForge_WIN/README.md

 and if it return the app version, it worked.

-Byte forge can recive just 2 arguments: The output file name and the number of bytes to generate.
+1. Byte forge can recive just 2 arguments: The output file name and the number of bytes to generate.
+2. Byte forge can recive 2 types of options: The filler option and the pattern option

-If you write 2 or more numbers it will result on an error.
+- If you write 2 or more numbers it will result on an error.

         byteforge 256 hola.bin 1026 2356

-If you write 2 or more file names (with or without file extentions) it will result on an error.
+- If you write 2 or more file names (with or without file extentions) it will result on an error.

         byteforge mydata 256 myotherdata.bin

-You can call the app with just the number of bytes (the output file name will be bytes.bin).
+- You can call the app with just the number of bytes (the output file name will be bytes.bin).

         byteforge 1024

-You can't call the app with just the output file name, it will result on an error.
+- You can't call the app with just the output file name, it will result on an error.

         byteforge data.bin

+- You can declare one option type i call "filler option" (-0 or -1).

+        byteforge 5 data.bin -0         => All the bytes on file will be 00000000 (0x00)
+        byteforge data.bin 9 -1         => All the bytes on file will be 11111111 (0xFF)

+    These options can overwrite the last filler option, this means, if you declare:

+        byteforge 7 -0 -1 -0 -1 -0

+    is valid but only the last filler option will have effect.
+The default filler option is -r, so...

+        byteforge 5 -r

+    is equals to

+        byteforge 5